 *When you reach the Town Wharf, reverse and continue on upper East St. to High St.

 At the corner of East and Spring Streets is the Francis Jordan house.
 This lot was owned in 1648 by Francis Jordan, the town-whipper.
-Ironically the location was occupied in 1655 by Jeffrey Skelling, a man of questionable character who tasted the lash more than once.
-John Potter purchased the lot in 1708 with all the buildings, including the “old house, new out-houses, etc. and is believed to have built this house.
-The steep gable and small windows in the front are 20th Century alterations draw from post-medieval English architecture.
+Jordan may have built this house around 1665 after expanding his lo through purchases.
+John Potter purchased the lot in 1708 with all the buildings, including the “old house, new out-houses, etc. The steep gable and small windows in the front are 20th Century alterations draw from post-medieval English architecture.

 The small house at 33 East Street was built in 1830 and is known as the Old Store.
 Its original location was near the corner of East and County Streets, built for use as a store by James Quimby.
 It was moved to this location in 1850 by Joseph Wait.